How to Check Car Bearings

 A professional mechanic will remove your car’s wheels to check your car bearings.
 But if you want to check them yourself, you can do so without removing them too.
 Follow this step by step procedure:

-• If you can hear any strange noise, of if the wheel feels rough when you try to rotate it, it may indicate a damaged bearing that needs replacement.
+- If you can hear any strange noise, or if the wheel feels rough when you try to rotate it, it may indicate a damaged bearing that needs replacement.

 How to deal with bad car bearings